-Trail Riding and horseback riding in the mountains of Wyoming means ever-changing weather conditions.
+While our clinics will be conducted from May through September and the weather is usually exceptional, this is Wyoming which means ever-changing weather conditions.
 It is possible to experience 70 degrees in December and snow on the 4th of July!
-Here are a couple weather and climate sites worth checking for current conditions:
+Here are a couple of weather and climate sites worth checking for current conditions:

 Wyoming’s Department of Transportation has a website with the Wyoming Road Report: http://www.wyoroad.info.